Samaritan Snare: Pakleds

 Initially, there was no clear idea of what the Pakleds should look like, other than that they should appear as harmless as possible.
 Director Les Landau described the aliens as "ugly and slow", and compared their motivation as "a need for things" which he said was a reflection of modern society.

 With that in mind, portly actors were hired in order to give the impression of Tweedledum and Tweedledee from Lewis Carroll's Through the Looking-Glass.
 Makeup supervisor Michael Westmore then created a prosthetic design for the actors, intending to make them look "whimsical".
 Appliances were created for their cheeks, foreheads and the tip of the actor's noses.
 A further addition was the eyebrows, as Westmore wanted them to look permanently sad.
 The final step in the makeup process was the creation of sets of false upper teeth, which while Westmore suggested was not immediately noticeable upon watching the episode but he felt completed the overall look of the aliens.
 The design resulted in the aliens being described as Shar Peis by the crew.

 The individual Pakleds in "Samaritan Snare" were named after the surnames of the person who pitched the episode and his best friend.
 Reginod and Grebnedlog are Doniger and Goldenberg spelled backwards.
 The Pakleds never featured again in The Next Generation, but were mentioned in "Brothers" as having rescued Lore following the events of "Datalore".
-Pakleds were seen in crowd scenes in Star Trek: The Next Generation.
-Pakleds also appear in the background of the Deep Space Nine episodes "Rules of Acquisition" and "Playing God", and they return as antagonists in the Star Trek: Lower Decks episode "No Small Parts" and later in "Kayshon, His Eyes Open", "The Spy Humongous", and "wej Duj", the last one revealing them to be pawns of a rogue Klingon officer.
+Pakleds were seen in crowd scenes in Star Trek: The Next Generation, and in the background of the Deep Space Nine episodes "Rules of Acquisition" and "Playing God".
+They return as antagonists in the Star Trek: Lower Decks episode "No Small Parts" and later in "Kayshon, His Eyes Open", "The Spy Humongous", and "wej Duj", the last of which reveals them to be pawns of a rogue Klingon officer.

 Home media release

 The first home media release of "Samaritan Snare" is on VHS cassette, appearing on October 12, 1994 in the United States and Canada.
-The episode was later included on the Star Trek: The Next Generation season two DVD box set, released in on May 7, 2002.
+The episode was later included on the Star Trek: The Next Generation season two DVD box set, released on May 7, 2002.
 The most recent release was as part of the season two Blu-ray set on December 4, 2012.